Spectral Efficiency of Low Earth Orbit Satellite Constellations: Single-Channel Network

+Similarly, we generate $(N-1)$ additional terminals on the Earth's surface according to the BPP, in addition to a terminal located at $[0, 0, r_e]$.
+The zenith angles of these terminals are restricted to the interval $[0, \theta_f]$, while their azimuth angles are uniformly distributed over $[0, 2\pi]$.
+Associations between satellites and terminals are established by minimizing the total distance metric defined in \eqref{eq:assoccost}.
+The boresights of each satellite–terminal pair are assumed to be aligned.

+In this example, all satellites transmit at a power spectral density (PSD) level of $\psdmax$.
+We evaluate two configurations for the satellite and terminal beamwidths, specifically $(B_{\mathrm{sat}}, B_{\mathrm{gs}}) = (10^\circ, 20^\circ)$ and $(30^\circ, 40^\circ)$, where $B_{\mathrm{sat}}$ and $B_{\mathrm{gs}}$ are the boresight-to-first-null angles\footnote{ The narrower setting ($B_{\mathrm{sat}} = 10^\circ$) corresponds to a half-power beamwidth of $\approx 8.4^\circ$, comparable to the $8.83^\circ$ half-power ($3$\,dB) beamwidth of the 3GPP NTN LEO ``Set-2'' configuration~\cite{3gpp_38821, 3gpp_beam_pattern}, while the wider setting is conservative.}.
+Antenna patterns for both are generated according to the model in Sec.~\ref{subsec:AntennaPattern}.
+The SNR of the serving link is set to $8~$dB.

-For the \coold{following} analysis we consider the approximation in which the surface of the earth is flat.
-The ground terminals and satellites then reside in parallel planes separated by $h$.
-That is, the satellite $k$ has coordinates $(s_{k,1}, s_{k,2}, r_e + h)$, and terminal $k$ has coordinates $(g_{k,1},g_{k,2}, r_e)$.
-We also assume that the satellites and ground terminals extend to the infinite horizon ($N$ is infinite), so that their density becomes the parameter of interest.
+Fig.~\ref{fig:flatvsBPP} \dg{plots the} averages of $\log_2(1 + \mathrm{SINR})$ over satellite and terminal locations at the fixed terminal location $[0, 0, r_e]$ for both the BPP model and planar approximation when $h\in\{550, 2000\}$~km.
+The results indicate that the planar model \dg{is a close approximation}.
+Hence all subsequent analysis is carried out using the planar model.
+As a result, we assume that the satellites and terminals extend to the infinite horizon ($N$ is infinite), so that their density becomes the parameter of interest.

-This approximation is pessimistic in that it includes interference from satellites that would be over the horizon in the spherical model.
-However, for scenarios where interference is dominated by neighboring satellites within a local region, the approximation will be accurate -- for example, if the satellite network is dense or the beamwidths of the satellites and the ground users are narrow enough.
-We demonstrate numerically in Sec.~\ref{subsec:FlatHorizonAssumption} that the flat-ground approximation is quite accurate when $r_e>10 h$.
+In summary, to estimate the maximum spectral efficiency of the satellite network in Sec.~\ref{sec:SystemModel}, we proceed as follows: \begin{enumerate} \item Reduce the problem to determine the maximum spectral efficiency of a single-channel network (Proposition~\ref{Prop:single_channel_reduction}), \item Derive a set of sufficient conditions under which full-power transmission is optimal in the single-channel network (Proposition~\ref{Prop:fullpower}), \item Approximate the spherical geometry with a planar model, numerically \dg{validate its accuracy for relevant} satellite altitudes. \end{enumerate}

+Next, we consider a \textit{regular configuration} for deployment of satellites and terminals in the single-channel network.

-\subsection{Regular Configuration}
+\section{Regular Configuration}

-Referring to Fig. \ref{fig:reg-placement}, {\em regular placement} applied to the planar approximation means that the satellites and ground users are deployed across hexagonal lattices. \coold{ To formally define this, we will index the satellite and ground stations by an ordered pair $(i,j)$ with $i = j \Mod2$. }

-\begin{definition} Let $\Delta$ denote the inter-satellite spacing, i.e., the distance between the adjacent satellites.
+\begin{definition} Let $\Delta>0$ denote \dg{the distance between any satellite and its nearest neighbor, hereafter} referred to as inter-satellite spacing.
 We say the satellites are regularly placed if their locations are